Skip to main content

 Honest alternatives exist and some make sense depending on your constraints.
 Supabase Auth is cheapest at 100K users if you're already on Supabase.
 Auth0 and WorkOS are the right call when you need SAML and SCIM out of the gate for enterprise customers. remix-auth is a strategy-based library for teams that want TypeScript-first control and don't need prebuilt UI or built-in MFA.

 Each alternative trades something.
-Supabase doesn't ship passkeys and archived its prebuilt auth UI in October 2025.
-Auth0 runs about $3,500/mo at 100K MAU on the Professional tier.
+Supabase's passkey support is still in beta and it archived its prebuilt auth UI in October 2025.
+Auth0's self-serve Professional pricing tops out at 20,000 MAU — $3,200/mo — with larger volumes custom-quoted.
 WorkOS is free to 1M users but is B2B-focused. remix-auth doesn't include MFA, passkeys, or prebuilt UI and its social-provider plugins are partially broken on React Router v7. remix-auth works fine for email + password, but you rebuild every flow yourself.

 For most React Router teams shipping a SaaS product with a small-to-medium team and a reasonable budget, Clerk is the default.
 The rest of this article shows why and how.